People's Liberation Army Navy Surface Force: Development

 Frigates were the first large surface combatants made available to the PLAN.
-The Soviet Union sold several frigates to the PLAN in the 1950s, including the Riga-class frigates.
+The Soviet Union sold several frigates to the PLAN in the 1950s, including kits for four Riga-class frigates.
+These four ships were assembled in China in 1955-58 as the Type 6601 frigate (NATO designation Chengdu Class), and comprised the Chengdu 507 and Guiyang 505 (both built by Hudong, Shanghai), and the Hengyang 508 and Kunming 506 (both built by the Huangpu Shipyard in Guangzhou).
+They were followed in 1963-69 by five frigates to a domestic design developed from the Riga class; these ships constituted the Type 65 class (NATO designation Jiangnan Class) and comprised the prototype Haikou 529 built at the Jiangnan Shipyard in Shanghai, and four further ships all built at the Huangpu Shipyard in Guangzhou - the Xiaguan 501, Nanchong 502, Kaiyuan 503 and Dongchuan 504.
 These frigates became the foundation of Chinese built designs, such as the Type 053 frigates.
 These ships were mostly armed with naval guns, though later designs managed to replace torpedo tubes with a twin launcher for SS-N-2 Styx anti-ship missiles.

-Initial attempts to fit anti-aircraft missiles to frigates resulted in a single ship known as the Jiangdong.
-The ship was completed in 1970 carrying two twin launchers for the HQ-61B short ranged SAM, this vessel served as the sole PLAN SAM capable frigate until the 1990s.
-Its effectiveness in engaging missiles and aircraft was thought to be limited.
+Initial attempts to fit anti-aircraft missiles to frigates resulted in a fresh design known as the Jiangdong Class (Type 053K).
+The first ship - the Yingtan 531 - was commissioned in 1975 carrying two twin launchers for the HQ-61B short ranged SAM, this vessel served as the sole PLAN SAM capable frigate until the 1990s.
+A second ship of this class - the Zhongdong 532 - was launched in 1975 but was never completed, and scrapped after 1986.
+Both ships were built by Hudong, Shanghai.
+Their effectiveness in engaging missiles and aircraft was thought to be limited.
 The same hull was later used for the Jianghu class (Type 053H) class.
 During the 1970s the PLAN introduced the Jianghu class.
 Essentially, a scaled down version of the Luda class of destroyers, this large class of missile frigates would have many follow-on variants.
 The first hull, 515 Xiamen was completed in 1975, and mass production followed until 1996.
 All Jianghu class ships are armed with four SY-2 anti-ship missiles (indigenous and improved versions of initial Soviet SS-N-2 Styx).
 Gun armaments vary across the class, including a single 100 mm mount or a more modern Type 79 100 mm twin mounts.
 The latest eight hulls (built during the early 1990s) feature automatic twin 37 mm Type 76A AA guns.
 One Jianghu, hull 516, was refitted recently to carry a battery of 122 mm rockets, fixed on stabilized launchers.
 A total of 27 Jianghu Is were built, and they remain in use today with various upgrades and refits to extend their service life.
 The vessels are deficient in modern anti-aircraft, anti-ship and anti-submarine fighting capabilities.